 For example, suppose you are applying for an international bank account as an international student.

-In that case, you might need to show proof of this, including a student visa or a letter from the institution where you will be studying.
+You may need to prove this by including a student visa or a letter from the institution where you will be studying.

 Opening Deposit